unchained-capital/unchained-wallets/README.md

 increase complexity and reduce inter-compatibility should be discouraged.

+### Developing locally with another app (ex.
+[Caravan](https://github.com/unchained-capital/caravan))

+If you would like to develop unchained-wallets locally while also developing an app that depends on unchained-wallets, you'll need to do a few steps:

+1. Change `"main": "lib/index.js"` in package.json to `"main": "src/index.ts"` This step is temporary while we convert this package to ESM.
+1. In the root of this project run `npm link`
+1. In the root of the project that depends on this package run `npm link unchained-wallets`

+Now when you start up your app, whatever bundler you're using (Vite, Webpack, etc.) should compile this package as well.

 ### Developing against local Trezor connect

 If for some reason you need to use a [local instance of Trezor Connect](https://wiki.trezor.io/Developers_guide:Running_Trezor_Connect_on_localhost)